jhpyle/docassemble/_docs/recipes.md

 for the use of complicated features; otherwise signers could manipulate URLs and sign on behalf of other people.

+# <a name="phonenumber"></a>Validating international phone numbers

+Here is a simple way to validate international phone numbers.

+{% include demo-side-by-side.html demo="phone-number" %}

+Here is a way to validate international phone numbers using a single screen.

+{% include demo-side-by-side.html demo="phone-number-2" %}

 [catchall questions]: {{ site.baseurl }}/docs/fields.html#catchall
 [action]: {{ site.baseurl }}/docs/functions.html#actions
 [`depends on`]: {{ site.baseurl }}/docs/logic.html#depends on